top of page

 Sometimes it’s just an attempt to outrun what we’re feeling.

 This isn’t self-blame.
-This is self-liberation the moment we stop wrestling with what happened outside us, and begin tending to what’s happening within us.
+It’s the quiet shift that begins when we stop wrestling with what happened outside us, and begin tending to what’s happening within us.

 The space between isn’t where life abandons us.
 It’s where life prepares us.